-The Day Two Weeks Became a Year
+The Day Two Weeks Became Two Years

 Like so many of you, optimism over the 'only two weeks' turned to disconcertment as two weeks turned into two months.
 Vacation plans were being pushed back.
 Our church services went virtual only.
 Many people began working from home.
 Everyone had to learn to Zoom to virtual meetings.
 Suddenly, kids were doing remote learning and parents were left to learn along with their kids, some while also working in the other room.

 As COVID numbers climbed and the death toll increased, fear and panic set in for many.
 Fear of getting COVID, fear of the future, fear of no supplies (who will ever forget the 'Great Toilet Paper Shortage'?), fear of a complete economic collapse.
 Panic in the midst of unemployment, missed mortgage payments, and uncertainty of what the future would bring.

 The mental health crisis climbed as months passed and today there are quadruple the number of people needing services than ever before.
 Initially, students were a target concern as some just could not handle the isolation, lack of socialization, sudden death to sports and extracurricular activities, and everyone forced to live in the same space day after day with no reprieve.
 It wasn't long until a significant percentage of now stay-at-home parents began exhibiting symptoms, as the pressure increased to be all things to all people.
 Senior citizens also experienced a significant increase in mental health symptoms, as they were quarantined over concerns of risk to their physical health.

 Proverbs 16:9 says "We can make our plans but the Lord determines our steps."
 That is an understatement with respect to this pandemic.
 What is our response to be then, when two weeks becomes two years, and we may be impacted for possibly another year (or more)?